Yogyakarta: Tourism

-Museums

-Yogyakarta has several historical sites, such as the Candi Prambanan temple, museums in the royal court, the Sonobudoyo Museum, and museums in colonial buildings such as the Fort Vredeburg Museum housed in a former Dutch fort.
-Due to the importance of Yogyakarta during the war of independence from the Dutch, there are numerous memorials and museums, such as the Monument to the Recapture of Yogyakarta.

-To the east of the town centre is the large Air Force Museum (Museum Pusat Dirgantara Mandala), with 36 aircraft in the building and six aircraft displayed outdoors.
-As Indonesia was for a period in the Soviet sphere of influence, this museum contains a number of vintage Russian aircraft not widely available for inspection in the NATO sphere of influence.
-The collection includes examples of the Mikoyan-Gurevich MiG-15 trainer, Mikoyan-Gurevich MiG-17, Mikoyan-Gurevich MiG-19, Mikoyan-Gurevich MiG-21 and Tupolev Tu-16, together with an assortment of Japanese, American and British aircraft.
-Other museums include the Jogja National Museum.

 Sport

-PSIM Yogyakarta football team, which currently plays in the Liga 2, is based in Yogyakarta.
+Yogyakarta has several supporting facilities in the field of sports.
+Kridosono Stadium is the oldest stadium in Yogyakarta, built during the colonial period along with the Kotabaru area.
+Besides Kridosono Stadium, there is also Mandala Krida Stadium, which is now the main stadium.
+This stadium is primarily used for football matches, as well as other events like drag races and Eid prayers.
+After a major renovation from 2013 to 2019, Mandala Krida Stadium now has more comprehensive facilities, including areas for rock climbing, beach volleyball, roller skating, tennis, motor racing, and archery.
+Not far from Mandala Krida Stadium, in the southeast area, there is Among Rogo Sports Hall, a multi-purpose sports arena frequently used for basketball and badminton championships.

+Yogyakarta is the birthplace of the Football Association of Indonesia (PSSI), the national governing body for football in the country.
+It was founded by Soeratin Sosrosoegondo on April 19, 1930, initially under the name Persatuan Sepak Raga Seluruh Indonesia.
+The original building now serves as the PSSI Monument.

+PSIM Yogyakarta

+PSIM Yogyakarta was founded on September 5, 1929.
+The name Mataram was chosen because Yogyakarta was the center of the Mataram Sultanate (Kraton Ngayogyakarta Hadiningrat).
+PSIM uses Mandala Krida Stadium as its home ground.
+Currently, PSIM competes in the central region of Liga 2 Indonesia.

 Education

 Yogyakarta is home to Gadjah Mada University, Indonesia's largest university and one of its most prominent.
 Other public universities in Yogyakarta include Yogyakarta State University, Sunan Kalijaga Islamic University, The Indonesian Institute of the Arts and Poltekkes Kemenkes Yogyakarta.
-The city is also the location of several well-known private universities such as Muhammadiyah University of Yogyakarta, College of Health Sciences Ahmad Yani Yogyakarta, Islamic University of Indonesia, Atma Jaya University, Duta Wacana Christian University and Sanata Dharma University.
+There is also one public university in Yogyakarta providing education through distance learning or distance education at Universitas Terbuka or Indonesia Open University.
+The city is also the location of several well-known private universities such as Muhammadiyah University of Yogyakarta, College of Health Sciences Ahmad Yani Yogyakarta, Islamic University of Indonesia, Atma Jaya University, Duta Wacana Christian University, Ahmad Dahlan University and Sanata Dharma University.

 The city is also home to the Indonesian Air Force Academy, located on the Adisucipto Airport complex.

 Primagama, one of the largest tutoring institutions in Indonesia, is headquartered in the city.

 Transportation

 Airport

 Yogyakarta is served primarily by Yogyakarta International Airport in Kulon Progo Regency, which connects the city with other major cities in Indonesia, such as Jakarta, Surabaya, Denpasar, Lombok, Makassar, Balikpapan, Banjarmasin, Pekanbaru, Palembang, and Pontianak.
 It also internationally connects the city with Kuala Lumpur (operated by AirAsia and Indonesia AirAsia).
-Another airport is Adisutjipto International Airport in Sleman Regency, which only serves limited commercial planes.
+Another airport is Adisutjipto Airport in Sleman Regency, which only serves limited commercial planes.